 Amalfi Coast Travel: Pro Tips

-THE AMALFI COAST: ALL THAT AND MORE
+THE AMALFI COAST: ALL THAT AND OH, SO MUCH MORE

 Oh, and let scooters and motorcycles dodge and weave around you without changing course unless death or impact is imminent.
 Why?
 Because they’re better at darting in and out of traffic than you’ll be at predicting their next move.

 PARKING.
 A lot of hotels in Italy do NOT include or even have parking, so if you’re renting a car, it can be challenging to find a space, especially on the Amalfi Coast (and in Rome).
 Do yourself (and your sanity) a favor and research options near your destination before you even get in the car so you don’t end up driving the same loop 12 times or accidentally park in front of the Turkish Embassy and find yourself face-to-face with a nice soldier aiming an AK-47 at you (true story).
 Oh, and free spaces are limited to non-existent, so just plan to pay and don’t whine about it.
-On that note, the most effective/efficient search apps are:
+On that note, some effective/efficient search apps are:

 Google Maps (sorta).
 Type “parking” in the search field and it will pull up everything in your immediate vicinity.
 GPS can be sketchy in Italy, and sometimes the results include private garages that are for residents only, so just FYI.